OpenLiberty/liberty-tools-eclipse/docs/installation.md

 ## Using Help -> Install New Software

-You can use the **Install New Software** option to install Liberty Tools by using an update site or through an archive.
+You can use the **Install New Software** option in the Eclipse **Help** menu to install Liberty Tools by using an update site or through an archive.

 1. From the Eclipse menu in your IDE, select **Help** > **Install New Software**.